 The effectiveness of road safety management requires systematic evaluation not only in terms of the results achieved, but also in terms of the intervention package and institutional delivery.
+As a research tool, the DaCoTa Project has developed a research framework for further examination of these different elements of the road safety management system to increase knowledge about effective delivery of road safety policies in different EU countries (See DaCoTA Work Package 1 deliverable).

 Note: The focus of this web text is on good practice institutional management functions and processes which provide the foundation of the road safety management system, rather than on interventions which are covered in other ERSO web texts.
 In order to avoid duplication with the text on Work-Related Road Safety which focuses on the developing global standard on organisational road safety management systems to assist employers, the main emphasis here is on the state of the art in jurisdictional road safety management.
-The growing literature on infrastructure safety asset and risk management systems has also not been addressed in this web text, except where these systems can be directly addressed as a sub-set of good practice institutional management functions.